7 Easter Hosting Tips for First-Time Homeowners

 • Pleasant scents - open your windows for fresh air, light a subtle spring candle, or simmer floral potpourri on the stove.

-5. Plan an Activity or Two
+5. Plan an Activity

 Easter activities keep guests entertained and create those memorable moments everyone loves.
 The best part?
 Most Easter activities are budget-friendly and easy to set up.